bkachava/web/README.md

    A web application that scrapes various websites for data related to the Mission to Mars and
     displays the information in a single HTML page was built.

    - Step 1 - Scraping.
-The initial scraping used [Jupyter Notebook](/missiontomars/Notebook/mission_to_mars.ipynb),
+[Jupyter Notebook](/missiontomars/Notebook/mission_to_mars.ipynb) was used to do the initial
-    BeautifulSoup to help find and parse out the necessary data, Pandas library, and Requests/Splinter to navigate the sites.
+    scraping, __BeautifulSoup__ to help find and parse out the necessary data, __Pandas__ library to extract information, and __Requests/Splinter__ to navigate the sites.

-   - Step 2 - MongoDB and Flask Application.
+   - Step 2 - __MongoDB__ and __Flask__ Application.
 MongoDB with Flask templating and Bootstrap were used to create a HTML page, that displays all of the information that was scraped in the previous step.
 First, the Jupyter notebook was converted into a [Python script](/missiontomars/Flask/scrape_mars.py) and then a route to import the script was included in a [Flask Application](/missiontomars/Flask/app.py).
-Also, Pymongo library for the database was used and each time the /scrape url is visited, the existing document is overwritten and new data is obtained.
+Also, __Pymongo__ library for the database was used and each time the /scrape URL is visited, the existing document is overwritten and new data is obtained.

    * Go to the [repository](missiontomars/)